technologies-of-history/course/digitaltools1.md

 ### Step 3: Composing your assignment in Markdown

-Using appropriate Markdown syntax, Write a 2–3 paragraph post reflecting on the relationship between the nature or format of a communication technology and the kind of knowledge that technology can produce.
-Historians have suggested, for example, that alphabetic writing enabled the development of philosophical thought in Greece that was markedly different from that of ancient Mesopotamia, with its cuneiform syllabary.
-In what ways do we see a similar relationship between the principles of static computing and the production of digital scholarship?
-Are historians arguments constrained or shaped by the digital tools available to them?
-How might the digital environment transform historians' scholarship?

-To receive full credit for this assignment, be sure to draw comparisons between the arguments expressed by Goody and Van De Mieroop in their respective articles and those you develop related to digital communications.
-Use parenthetical citations (lastname page#) to cite these works if necessary.

 (Note: the following instructions are for those of you brand new to GitHub, who don't use a text editor.
 This is the *most basic* way to add a file to your repository, but if you already know how to create a branch, push changes and commit, and initiate a pull request via those other platforms, go right ahead.)

 __If you're working directly in GitHub:__